NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

     1. Clear any pending Plexon events.
     2. Begin the tilt.
     3. For each event received from the Plexon machine:
-        1. Add the it to the PSTH
+        1. Add it to the PSTH
         2. If the event is a spike and the time since the tilt > post time, break this Plexon loop.
     4. Finish the tilt.
     5. Wait for a random amount of time that falls within the delay range.